TheRobBrennan/explore-graphql/back-end/javascript/apollo-server/apollo-tutorial/README.md

 #### Check and publish with the Apollo CLI

-To publish the schema to Graph Manager!, first start your server in one terminal window with:
+To publish the schema to Graph Manager!, first, start your server in one terminal window with:

 ```sh
 $ npm start